PrawnMan/HdmiPi-Streaming/README.md

 # Software Explaination:

 Set up your Pi, making sure it is up to date, and ensuring that **ffmpeg** is installed.
-Plug in the device, wait a moment and type in **v4l2-ctl --list-devices**.
+Plug in the device, wait a moment and type into the terminal (local or SSH), **v4l2-ctl --list-devices**.
 You should get something similar to this:

 ```
 pi@capturepi:~ $ v4l2-ctl --list-devices